Belan-Mihail/paint_picture/README.md

 ____
 `Add/Edit Picture Page`

-- This page consists of form for add/edit picture and be able only for logged user.
+- These pages consist of form for add/edit picture and are only available to logged user.
 - Contains a form with title, description, category and image fields.
-- On the editing page, previously entered information is initially available in the corresponding fields (***User stories covered: 16, 17, 21**)
+- On the editing page, previously entered data is initially available in the corresponding fields (***User stories covered: 16, 17, 21**)
 <details><summary>Add/Edit Picture Page</summary>
 <img src="docs/features/add-picture-page.jpg">